Gera1313/E-commerce/README.md

 ## Notes

 March 6, 2024: I have fixed most bugs.
-I keep getting an error in http://localhost:3001/api/products/6.
+I keep getting an error in:

+GET http://localhost:3001/api/products/6 : "message": "No product found with the id!"

 POST http://localhost:3001/api/categories/ : "Must contain category name"

-PUT: http://localhost:3001/api/categories/6 : Error: Couldn't connect to server
+PUT: http://localhost:3001/api/categories/6 : "Must contain category name"

-DELETE: http://localhost:3001/api/categories/6 : Error: Couldn't connect to server
+DELETE: http://localhost:3001/api/categories/6 : "message": "No category with that id!"

 I will use the MySQL2 and Sequelize packages to connect the Express.js API to a MySQL database and the dotenv package to use environment variables to store sensitive data, like my MySQL username, password, and database name.